 How does Vaser liposuction compare with SAFElipo?

 Although Vaser liposuction shares some similarities to other types of liposuction, there are a number of key differences.
-It is often claimed that Vaser liposuction allows for greater accuracy in fact the removal whilst preserving the connective tissue framework.
-This is not the case as Vaser lipo has the potential to injure the supporting connective tissue which often results in obvious rippling of the skin and contour abnormalities.
+It is often claimed that Vaser liposuction allows for greater accuracy in fact, the removal whilst preserving the connective tissue framework.
+This is not the case, as Vaser lipo has the potential to injure the supporting connective tissue, which often results in obvious rippling of the skin and contour abnormalities.
 These effects are commonly a result of injury to the connective tissue framework.
-Lumpy results and skin burns are common complications associated with Vaser liposuction and many patients often say they do not see any difference from the procedure as a result of the minimal volumes of fat removed.
+Lumpy results and skin burns are common complications associated with Vaser liposuction, and many patients often say they do not see any difference from the procedure as a result of the minimal volumes of fat removed.
 Vaser liposuction is not a recognised technique for the removal of larger amounts of fat.
-This is unlike SAFElipo which is ideal for the removal of small to large amounts of fat.
-Centre for Surgery offer both SmartLipo and BodyTite as alternatives to conventional liposuction using SAFELipo.
+This is unlike SAFElipo, which is ideal for the removal of small to large amounts of fat.
+Centre for Surgery offers both SmartLipo and BodyTite as alternatives to conventional liposuction using SAFELipo.

 How much does Vaser Lipo cost?

 Vaser lipo costs differ based on the number of treatment areas and the type of anaesthetic chosen.
-Prices for Vaser liposuction in the UK can start from approximately £2000 all the way up to £10,000 plus.
-Prices for Vaser liposuction can be much higher for patients considering high definition liposuction.
+Prices for Vaser liposuction in the UK can start from approximately £2000 and up to £10,000 plus.
+Prices for Vaser liposuction can be much higher for patients considering high-definition liposuction.
 Vaser lipo prices will be determined by the number of body areas being targeted, whether performed under local anaesthetic or general anaesthetic and whether the procedure is a primary or revision procedure.
-Surgeons at Centre for Surgery in London specialise in a form of power-assisted liposuction known as SAFELipo which is known to be the gentlest and safest form of liposuction in the UK.
+Surgeons at the Centre for Surgery in London specialise in power-assisted liposuction, known as SAFELipo, known to be the gentlest and safest form of liposuction in the UK.
 Liposuction costs typically start from £3000 for single areas.
 Liposuction using the SAFELipo technique avoids many of the potential complications that are commonly seen with Vaser liposuction.

 The exact cost of the procedure can be determined once you have had a face-to-face consultation with your surgeon for a full clinical assessment.
 Your dedicated patient coordinator will see you after your surgeon consultation to give you full costs for your liposuction procedure.
 Having liposuction under general anaesthetic will incur the extra costs of the anaesthetist and anaesthetic supplies.